flurie/sdp/README.md

 What SDP provides?
 --------------------------------------------------------------------------------
-Currently there are only five data structures in SDP:
+Currently there are only six data structures in SDP:

 - standard lists ([])
+- binary trees   (BinTree)

 - lazy   immutable  boxed  arrays (Array)
 - strict immutable unboxed arrays (Bytes)

 - lazy   unrolled linked lists (Unrolled)
 - strict unrolled linked lists (ByteList)

+And two service structures (may be infinite):

+- lazy   unrolled linked lists (Unlist)
+- strict unrolled linked lists (Ublist)

-but matrices, bitmaps, trees, sequences, dictionaries, and prefix trees will also be added.
+But matrices, bitmaps, sequences, dictionaries, and prefix trees will also be added.

 How does SDP differ from other libraries?
 --------------------------------------------------------------------------------